 - Using a 6 mm key, loosen the socket head screws securing the fence.
 See Figure 16.
-Adjust the fence left or right until the framing square and zero clearance throat plate are parallel. - Retighten the screws securely and recheck the fence-to-table alignment.
+Pivot the fence until the framing square and zero clearance throat plate are perpendicular. - Retighten the screws securely and recheck the fence-to-table alignment.